VHDPlus/vhdplus-website/docs/vhdp/declarations/vhdp_declarations_signal.md

 Range: For INTEGER, NATURAL and POSITIVE: ... to ... -> will allow numbers from ... to ...
        For STD_LOGIC_VECTOR or other vectors: (... to/downto ...) -> will have bit ... to ...

-Default: Important if you write e.g. Counter <= Counter + 1;, because it needs a startvalue.
+Default: Important if you write e.g. Counter <= Counter + 1;, because it needs a start value.

 ## Assignment